 “Poetic Justice” – K.Dot

 “Sing About Me / I’m Dying Of Thirst” – K.Dot / Kendrick Lamar

 While “Bitch Don’t Kill My Vibe” and “Money Trees” take place in the present day from the viewpoint of Kendrick Lamar.

 Is this right?
 I’ve spent so long typing this up that my cranium has turned to a mush of membrane.
 So I’m going to sign out and go listen to good kid, m.A.A.d city again.
 Cya!

 Follow Ryan on Twitter @RyanBassil

-Do you like reading in depth about your favourite albums?
+Do you like reading in-depth about your favorite albums?
 Check this out: